The Process (novel)

 The Process is a novel by Brion Gysin which was published in 1969.
 Gysin was a painter and composer, and also collaborated with Beat Generation author William S. Burroughs on many occasions.
 The Process was his first full-length novel.

 Described by The Overlook Press (which published a posthumous edition in 1987) as "a powerfully psychological novel", The Process tells the story of a professor named Ulys O. Hanson who sets out on a pilgrimage across the Sahara Desert which turns out to be a hallucinatory experience.

-The Process is notable not only for its evocative and poetic descriptions of the Sahara Desert and Sufi culture, but also for the history it documents.
-Most notably, Gysin's encounters with L. Ron Hubbard and The Master Musicians of Jajouka.
+The Process is notable not only for its evocative and poetic descriptions of the Sahara Desert and Sufi culture, but also for the history it documents - most notably, Gysin's encounters with L. Ron Hubbard and The Master Musicians of Jajouka.

 The Process features Thay and Mya Himmer, who are based on John and Mary Cooke, a couple who financed Gysin's 1001 Nights restaurant in Tangier.
 John Starr Cooke gave Gysin the large emerald which features as the Seal of the Sahara.

+Reception

+The book, using a cut-up technique, got mixed reception including many attacks and few actual reviews.
+Geiger wrote "The Process is undeniably an important book.
+It is original in conception and its construction—derived from Gysin's own experiments with the Uher tape recorder."
+Mary McCarthy found it "a remarkable first work", but it was "skewered" in Vogue, and another reviewer called it a "lengthy experimental white elephant".
+William S. Burroughs endorsed it, calling it "first class entertainment".
+Gysin himself described the book as "a wild tale of adventure in the Sahara, on one level, and the story of a search for self, on the other."